gaowudao/CRITERIA3D/README.md

 PRAGA has been developed under contract issued by ARPAE Climate Observatory, Emilia-Romagna, Italy: http://www.arpae.it/sim/

-All files are released under the GNU GPL license.
+The executable is released under the GNU GPL license, libreries are released under the GNU LGPL license.

 # Authors
 Fausto Tomei <ftomei@arpae.it>